codetinkerhack/Eeny-meeny-miny-moe/README.md

 ### Realtime / Batch

-Solution required to produce a winner and elimination sequence as a result.
-Based on this information assumption was made that it is required to produce answer as result of batch processing rather than real-time stream of elimination elements and winner.
+As result solution required to produce a winner and elimination sequence.
+Implementations provided are producing batch result.
 Although, it is possible to modify routines to deliver stream of elements in asynchronous fashion when elimination results become available.
+This can be convenient for long running jobs when it is beneficial to receive sequence elements when partial result become available.

 ### Parallelism

 This problem solved by N sequential iterations and not optimised to run on multiple parallel threads as every subsequent step depends on the outcome of previous.
-There might be some optimisations done but in general it is not a Map/Reduce problem.
-Some conditions of the problem may need to be relaxed to allow parallelism.
+There might be some optimisations done, but in general it is not a Map/Reduce problem.
+Some conditions of the problem may need to be alleviated to allow parallelism.
 For example: group of N divided to groups of K then same problem applied to every of those groups, then result combined and problem applied again to a result to reduce the set to a single winner.